-- · there is no relevant audit information of which the charitable company's auditor is unaware - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.
+- there is no relevant audit information of which the charitable company's auditor is unaware - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.

-Trustees' report, incorporating a strategic report, was approved by order of the board of trustees, as the company directors, on 12 January 2021 and signed on the board's behalf by:
+Trustees' report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors.
+In 13 Dec∉mber 2021 and signed on the board's behalf by:

-Mrs J Armitstead Chair of Trustees
+A Walker Chair of Trustees